 HOW TO COMMUNICATE?

 On the Moon Again wants to be a catalyst of observers.
-Thousands of telescopes will be out on on July, 12th and 13th, 2019.
-An international publicity campaign will be run in spring 2019 to encourage everyone to join this global event.
-From June 2019, a map of all observers by city will be accessible on this site.
+Thousands of telescopes will be out on June, 26th, 27th and 28th, 2020.
+An international publicity campaign will be run in spring 2020 to encourage everyone to join this global event.
+From May 2020, a map of all observers by city will be accessible on this site.
 We will rely on you to communicate your whereabouts, and to encourage your friends to join us.
 Do not hesitate to talk to the local press and also to share your location for observation on social networks.

 The strength of this event will depend on the momentum and community involvement of all participants.
 We rely on each of you to make On the Moon Again the two greatest astronomical nights in the world.

 COMMUNICATE ON TWITTER

 In order to share our experiences during these two days, only one hashtag #onthemoonagain